material-motion/material-motion/specifications/runtime.md

 ##### External activity

 Actors often depend on external systems to fulfill their Intentions.
-An Actor is therefor responsible for informing the Motion Runtime of two events:
+An Actor is therefore responsible for informing the Motion Runtime of two events:

 - When external activity begins.
 - When external activity ends.